rforcier2/countdown-timer/README.md

  - Seconds
 ## Live demo:
-You can view a live demo [here](https://starlimeweb.com/countdown/) Functionality
+You can view a live demo [here](https://starlimeweb.com/countdown/)
-Click here for a demo and see what this is all about.
 ## Updating the date
 You may update the date using various methods including :
  - Using a string: December 01, 2018 or 1 December 2018